|A special agent speaks to a Cincinnati school class|

 Our office participates in a number of special community events each year.
 Special agents and professional staff give public speeches, presentations, and demonstrations to groups around the division.
 We visit schools, businesses, community centers, and other venues to talk about the work we do and ways members of the community can partner with us to help keep our neighborhoods safe.
 Details

 Our recent activities include:

-- FBI employees participated in National Night Out events in suburbs of Cincinnati and Columbus.
+- FBI employees participated in National Night Out events around Cincinnati and Columbus.
 Members of our Evidence Response Team (ERT) displayed their command post vehicle and talked to members of the community about evidence recovery techniques.

 - Personnel from the Cincinnati Field Office, the Columbus Resident Agency, and the Dayton Resident Agency participated in the Law Enforcement Torch Run for Special Olympics.
 The goal of the event is to raise money and increase awareness of Ohio Special Olympics athletes and their accomplishments.
 The Law Enforcement Torch Run is the single largest year-round fund-raising event benefiting the Special Olympics in Ohio.

-- We hosted over 30 community leaders in our latest Citizens’ Academy class.
+- We hosted over 50 community leaders in our latest Citizens Academy class.
 Sessions were held concurrently in Cincinnati and Columbus for six straight weeks.
 Following these classroom sessions, the participants had an opportunity to attend a day at the firearms range, followed the next week by a formal graduation ceremony.
 Several of the graduates participated in an optional trip to in Washington and the .

 Among our other ongoing efforts: